Tec 5 Claude N. Moreland

 When they reached San Fernando, the POWs were put in a bull pen which had been created by putting barbwire around a school yard.
 They were left there for hours sitting in the sun.
 At some point, the Japanese ordered them to form 100 men detachments.
 When this was done, they were marched to the train station.

 After arriving at the camp.
 Claude became ill and was put in the camp hospital.
 The doctors had no medicine to treat the sick.
-According to a dairy kept by 2nd Lt.
+According to a diary kept by 2nd Lt.
 Leroy Scoville of A Company, T/5 Claude N. Moreland died from dysentery and malaria on Friday, May 1, 1942, at Camp O'Donnell POW Camp and was buried in the camp cemetery in Section C, Row 1, Grave 1.
 Death records from Camp O'Donnell confirms this information.

 After the war, the Remains Recovery Team were able to identify the remains of T/5 Claude N. Moreland, because the burial records kept by the chaplains showed the exact location of each man is the grave.
 At the request of his family, he was reburied at the new American Military Cemetery at Manila in Plot N, Row 9, Grave 49.